1. Calm the Person

 - Do not minimize the person's symptoms.

-- If unable to calm the person, take him or her to see a health care provider right away.
+- If unable to calm the person, take them to see a health care provider right away.

 2. Follow Up